-Silvia Chamale is the Joan Mitchell Center’s Housekeeper and Hospitality Associate.
+Silvia Chamale is the Joan Mitchell Center’s Housekeeper.
 Born in Guatemala, she has lived in New Orleans for 15 years.
 Silvia is the mother of three and has been working as a housekeeper for 10 years.
 She’s worked in restaurants as a waitress and making desserts.
-Silvia used to work at the House on Bayou Road Bed & Breakfast and has been with the Center since February of 2013.
+Silvia previously worked at the House on Bayou Road Bed & Breakfast, and has been with the Center since February of 2013.

-Frank Gleber brings a wide range of experience to his position as the Joan Mitchell Center’s Hospitality Manager.
-Over the past 8 years, he worked first as a travelling Inn-Sitter and then as an Innkeeper in bed and breakfasts both in Florida and Louisiana.
+Frank Gleber brings a wide range of experience to his position as the Joan Mitchell Center’s Hospitality Associate.
+Over his career, he worked first as a travelling inn-sitter and then as an innkeeper in bed and breakfasts both in Florida and Louisiana.
 As a boy, Frank often worked in the kitchen with his French mother preparing the family meals so it is little wonder that he has been either head cook, owner/operator, manager, or some combination of those roles for several Louisiana restaurants and is known among the staff and residency artists at the Center for his delicious home-style cooking.
 If that were not enough, Frank has likewise been a floral arranger, the owner/operator of a daylily nursery, a wedding cake catering service, and a dairy farmer for 28 years, first in his family’s business and then on his own.

 Sandy Thornburg serves as the Joan Mitchell Center’s Weekend Property Coordinator and is here to help ensure a smooth flow of the Center’s operation from weekday through weekend.
 Weekdays, Sandy teaches in the primary grades at a local school.
 She loves being part of the Joan Mitchell Center team and is happy to help our artist residents have a successful stay at the Center.